RrrEeGina/Red-Badger/README.md

 ['5 3', '1 1 E', 'RFRFRFRF', '3 2 N', 'FRRFLLFFRRFLL', '0 3 W', 'LLFFFLFLFL'];

 you're welcome to change the nput by replacing the above lines in redbadger.js, line 40

+To run the test:
+npm test

+Infrastructure:
+make sure you have node.js and jest installed